André Gomes: Everton

 On 9 August 2018, and even though he was nursing a leg injury sustained during pre-season, Gomes moved to English club Everton on a season-long loan for €2.25 million.
 He made his Premier League debut on 21 October, playing 82 minutes in a 2–0 home win over Crystal Palace.
 He scored his first goal for the team on 2 February 2019, in a 1–3 home defeat to Wolverhampton Wanderers.

 Gomes was a regular for the Toffees during his spell, but on 16 April 2019 he received a three-match ban for standing on the leg of Fulham's Aleksandar Mitrović during the 2–0 loss at Craven Cottage.
 He signed a permanent five-year contract on 25 June, for a £22 million transfer fee.

 On 3 November 2019, Gomes sustained a serious ankle injury in a Premier League home game against Tottenham Hotspur after a tackle by Son Heung-min and subsequent collision with Serge Aurier.
 Referee Martin Atkinson was going to give Son a yellow card initially, but changed it to red after realising the severity of the situation; the red card was later overturned by The Football Association, while Gomes was expected to make a full recovery after successful surgery.

-On 23 February 2020, Gomes completed his return from injury in the second half of Everton's 3–2 away loss against Arsenal.
+On 23 February 2020, Gomes completed his return from injury in the second half of a 3–2 away loss against Arsenal.
 In September 2022, he joined French Ligue 1 club Lille on a season-long loan.
-He scored his first goal for the latter on 4 February 2023 in a 3–1 victory at Rennes; his performance earned him a rate of 8/10 in L'Équipe, the best of the match.
+He scored his first goal for the latter on 4 February 2023 in the 3–1 victory at Rennes; his performance earned him a rate of 8/10 in L'Équipe, the best of the match.

+Gomes made his first appearance for Everton in 19 months on 23 December 2023, coming on as a substitute for Idrissa Gana Gueye and scoring his team's goal in the 2–1 league loss at Tottenham.
+The following 17 January, in the FA Cup's third round replay at home against Crystal Palace, he scored in the 1–0 home win through a free kick to send his side through.

+On 17 May 2024, it was announced Gomes would be released on 30 June when his contract expired.

+Return to Lille

+On 6 September 2024, Gomes returned to Lille on a free transfer.